 After these steps are complete we’re left with yummy homemade Hawaiian chocolates made from 100% sustainable ingredients!

-Mauna Kea Cacao offers Big Island chocolate tours around their property where you’ll get to learn more about the process of how cacao is harvested and grown, explore the 1,800 cacao trees, and you can even crack open a cacao pod and sample what fresh Hawaii cacao tastes like.
+Mauna Kea Cacao offers Big Island chocolate tours around their property where you’ll get to learn more about the process of how cacao is harvested and grown, explore the 1,800 cacao trees, and you can even crack open a cacao pod and sample what fresh Hawaiian cacao tastes like.

 Tours last 90 minutes and cost $40 per adult.
-For children under 17, it’s $15, and it’s free for kids under 5.
+For children under 17, it’s $20, and it’s free for kids under 5.
+You can visit this Big Island Chocolate Factory every Tuesday, Thursday, and Friday.

-2. 21 Degrees Estate Cacao Farm
+2. 21 Degrees Estate Cacao Farm – Oahu

 Get a taste of paradise in this small family-owned cacao farm that’s located in Oahu.
 Their two-hour Cacao Farm & Chocolate Tasting Tour is the perfect opportunity to learn every step of the cacao making process.

-3. Lydgate Farms Kauai’s Premier Chocolate Farm
+3. Lydgate Farms Kauai’s Premier Chocolate Farm – Kauai

-This small-scale cocoa farm is committed to creating the perfect chocolate bar in a way that sustains life for the future generations to come.
+This small-scale cocoa farm is committed to creating the perfect chocolate bar in a way that sustains life for future generations to come.

-4. Lavaloha / Mahilani Estates Cacao Farm Tour
+4. Lavaloha / Mahilani Estates Cacao Farm Tour – Big Island

 For example, did you know that in Hawaii, cacao beans have a higher concentration of fat than the beans that grow in warmer regions?
 That’s one of the reasons why Hawaiian-grown chocolate is so scrumptious.
 When it comes to cacao, the higher the fat content, the more delicious the chocolate!